-Top 10 causes of workplace injuries and their costs
+Top 10 causes of accidents in the workplace and their costs

 Workplace injuries can be extremely costly for small businesses and their employees.
-Serious, non-fatal workplace injuries now account for nearly $60 billion in U.S. workers’ compensation costs, according to the Liberty Mutual Workplace Safety Index.
+Serious, non-fatal workplace injuries now account for nearly $50 billion in U.S. workers’ compensation costs, according to the 2022 Liberty Mutual Workplace Safety Index that reflects 2019 data.

 Liberty Mutual found that overexertion is the leading cause of workplace injuries, followed by injuries related to falling.
 Knowing the most common workplace injuries and how to prevent them can have a significant impact on the safety of your employees and the longevity of your business.
 These are the top 10 causes of accidents and the average cost of the most common injuries: